North Korean ghost boats, in deadly hunt for fish, wash up in Japan

 “North Korean army units and security agencies are running many businesses to earn foreign currency from mining gold to catching fish on the west and east coasts,” said Lee.

 Lee Jong-won, professor of international relations at Japan’s Waseda University, added: “The North is introducing an incentive system for producers.
-Fish is one of the main export products to China, which can be a way to get foreign currency…There is a possibility this incentive system led people to take more risks.”

-Additional reporting by James Pearson in SEOUL; Editing by Tony Munroe and Raju Gopalakrishnan
+Fish is one of the main export products to China, which can be a way to get foreign currencyThere is a possibility this incentive system led people to take more risks.”
+(Additional reporting by James Pearson in SEOUL; Editing by Tony Munroe and Raju Gopalakrishnan)